sandhyaparna/Python-DataScience-CookBook/Interview Checklist/SQL.md

 4. GROUP BY, WHERE, HAVING, ORDER BY ASC | DESC
 5. UNION - selects only distinct values, UNION ALL - selects all the values, EXCEPT/MINUS, INTERSECT
 6. LIMIT some_value
-7. SELECT TOP 10 * FROM table; SELECT TOP 10 percent FROM table
+7. SELECT TOP 10 * FROM table; SELECT TOP 10 percent FROM table; TOP 50PERCENT
 8. AND, OR, NOT, IN(val_1, ..., val_n), where Var IN ('X','Y'), NOT IN, IS NULL, IS NOT NULL, BETWEEN val_1 AND val_2, =, !=/<>, >=, >, <, <=
     * Price BETWEEN 10 AND 20
     * OrderDate BETWEEN '1996-07-01' AND '1996-07-31'